AlxHnr/build.vim/README.md

-This plugin provides commands wrapping the build system to which the current file belongs.
+This plugin provides commands for using the build system to which the current file belongs.
 It searches from each files directory upwards for Makefiles and the like.
 Two commands are provided: